-Most of the new computers come with USB 3.0 ports these days.
+Most new computers come with USB 3.0 ports these days.
 But how can you know if your computer has USB 3.0 port or not?
 In this quick tip, we shall see how to find if your system has USB 3 or USB 2 in Linux.

-To get the full speed benefit of USB 3, you should have both a USB 3 disk and USB 3 port.
+To get the full speed benefit of USB 3, you should have both a USB 3 disk and a USB 3 port.
 But how do you know if your computer has a USB 3 port?
 Let me show you how to check that.

 Check which port is USB 3.0

 Usually, USB 3.0 ports are tagged as SS (abbreviation for Super Speed).
 If your system manufacturer has not tagged it as SS or USB 3, you can check the interior of the port, which should normally be blue.

 I hope this quick post helped you to find if your system has USB 3.0 or not and then to identify the USB 3.0 port.